MFC-MiguelFerreira/eEDB-011_2025-3_ingestao_de_dados/atividade5/readme.md

 docker compose up

+ctrl+c to stop the service

+docker compose down

 enter http://localhost:8080/ on the web browser to have access to the airflow interface

 create a python virtual environment and install the python libraries based on the atividade5/requirements.txt file